 During the program review process, units should involve faculty and students, particularly during the self-study and the visit stages.
-As appropriate, a department may make use of the expertise of standing committees such as undergraduate and graduate curriculum committees, assessment committees, teaching and research committees as well as department chairs and program directors.
+As appropriate, an academic unit may make use of the expertise of standing committees such as undergraduate and graduate curriculum committees, assessment committees, teaching and research committees as well as department chairs and program directors.

 The Program Review Council, which is chaired by Dr. John Su, and which reports to the Provost, has the responsibility for reviewing the self-study and related materials submitted by the academic unit, meeting with the external review team, and making recommendations to the Provost.
-The Provost, in consultation with the Dean and Department Chair, makes all final decisions regarding recommendations and subsequent actions.
+The Provost, in consultation with the Dean/Vice Provost/Academic Vice President, makes all final decisions regarding recommendations and subsequent actions.